zevenet/zproxy/README.md

 Ctl:

-- The ctl compile into a single binary zhttpctl, please checkout the zhttpctl manpage to use it.
+- The ctl compile into a single binary zproxyctl, please checkout the zproxyctl manpage to use it.

 Tests:

-* Tests compile into a single binary `zhttptest` that is run on a command line to run the tests.
+* Tests compile into a single binary `zproxytest` that is run on a command line to run the tests.
 * In addition, we support multiple functional tests.

 **Functional tests requirements**